Celia Kritharioti: Career

 Kritharioti is pinpointed in UK Vanity Fair as one of six couturiers to watch worldwide: "Beautifully feminine and embellished concoctions from this couturier to the stars", noted Annabel Davison, Senior Editor at Vanity Fair on Jewellery and Couture.
 Supporters include Jennifer Lopez, Lady Gaga, Paula Patton, Kim Kardashian, Kelly Rutherford, Miranda Lambert, Samantha Barks, Maria Menounos, Giuliana Rancic, Gemma Arterton.
 Gwyneth Paltrow was photographed for Vogue Mexico in Celia Kritharioti Haute Couture.

-Natalia Vodianova, Naomi Campbell, Iman, Gisele Bündchen, Laetitia Casta, Claudia Schiffer, Elle Macpherson and Karolina Kurková are top models who have worked with her.
-She was appointed to design the “Olympic Air personnel costumes”.
-Kritharioti designed the costumes of "Romeo & Juliet" and "Swan Lake" ballets for the Greeκ National Opera presented at the Megaron venue in Athens.
+Natalia Vodianova, Naomi Campbell, Iman, Gisele Bündchen, Laetitia Casta, Claudia Schiffer, Elle Macpherson and Karolína Kurková are top models who have worked with her.
+She was appointed to design the "Olympic Air personnel costumes".
+Kritharioti designed the costumes of "Romeo & Juliet" and "Swan Lake" ballets for the Greek National Opera presented at the Megaron venue in Athens.

 Kritharioti presents an Haute Couture Collection (annually), a Bridal Collection (annually), the 5226 Prêt-à-Porter collection (twice a year) and the 5226 Princess Collection for children (twice a year).
 She also designs sunglasses, jewelry and accessories.

+In 2024, she designed the wedding dress for Princess Theodora of Greece and Denmark.